vickyd885/techsoc.github.com/index.md

 			We care deeply about technology, and we think you should too.
 			<br>
 			<br>
 			<a href="/blog/2015/09/04/tech-is-the-new-black/">Let us open your mind to the digital sphere of life</a>.
-(Will make this into a fancy button.)
+(Will make this into a fancy button)
 		</p>
 		<p>
 			Tech is simple.
 Tech is accessible.
 Tech is empowering.